 Adrenal tumor-induced Cushings disease can be treated by surgically removing the tumor.

 Drug therapies are available for Cushings disease caused by pituitary tumors.
-However, it cannot be cured since surgically removing pituitary tumors is simply too risky in view of the close proximity of the pituitary to the brain.
+But it cannot be cured since surgically removing pituitary tumors is simply too risky because the pituitary is too close to the brain.

 Drugs that are commonly used to manage Cushings disease in dogs include Lysodren (Mitotane) or Ketaconazole (Nizoral).